This post contains affiliate links.

 Both these countries are beautiful with views to take your breath away and access to wide-open spaces and nature seemingly around every corner.

-France is a very sportive country with outdoor pursuits such as hiking and cycling being incredibly popular.
+France is a very sportive country with outdoor experiences such as hiking and cycling being incredibly popular.

 Wild swimming is also high on the agenda here and we loved our time exploring lakes, rivers, and gorges on hot summer days, marvelling at the crystal clear water perfect for cooling off in.
 There are also some fantastic rivers for kayaking and canoeing and of course the mighty Atlantic to the west, with huge rollers ideal for surfing.